maswindo/GenAIAssistant/README.md

 2. Clone the repository using git clone

 3. Create a .env file in the file directory with the repository that includes all your API keys.
-The .env should have the following API calls:
+The .env should have the following API keys:

 OPENAI_API_KEY ([https://platform.openai.com/](https://platform.openai.com/docs/quickstart))